charlie-g-cowan/Comp0016-Server/README.md

 ```js
 $ npm install
 ```
-2. Provide a `.env` file in the format of `.env.example` and provide relevant details for CDR, email, and accepted client URL.
+2. Provide a `.env` file in the format of `.env.example` and populate relevant details for CDR, email, and accepted client URL.
 3. Start the server
 ```js
 $ npm start